Annapolis Valley

 piano, traditional music (fiddle), music research, accompanist

-composition, piano, voice, aural musicianship, rudiments, guitar, choir, performace,
+composition, piano, voice, aural musicianship, rudiments, guitar, choir, performance,

 Heather Pineo Regan